cap-js/docs/cds/cdl.md

 ### Literals

-The following literals can be used in CDL (mostly as in JavaScript.
-Java, and SQL):
+The following literals can be used in CDL (mostly as in JavaScript, Java, and SQL):

 ```cds
 true , false , null        // as in all common languages